nsidc/ms2gt/00README.txt

 value.
 The bug arose because apparently the 5km latitude and longitude arrays in a MxD35_L2 hdf file have one column less than the same arrays in a corresponding MxD021KM hdf file.

+As of 0.19, a bug in src/utils/Makefile has been fixed such that "make clean" now removes all *.o files in the src/utils/ directory (thanks to Jesse Allen for finding this problem).